treehouses/treehouses.github.io/README.md

 treehouses is the name of our system allowing us to share our different learning platforms via the Raspberry Pi series of single-board computer devices.

-Currently, the Raspberry Pi models supported are: the zero W, the Pi 3, the Pi 3B+ and the Pi 4
+Currently the Raspberry Pi models supported are: the zero W, the Pi 3, the Pi 3B+ and the Pi 4

 Main system branches